Prince Harry Celebrates New Role As A Father With Latest Wardrobe Choice

 — Elliot Wagland (@elliotwagland) May 9, 2019

-Meghan and Harry introduced their first born to the world just yesterday on May 8.
-The couple have both gushed over the newest addition to their family, with the Duchess telling the press that she’s “really happy” because she now has “the two best guys in the world.”
+Meghan and Harry introduced their firstborn to the world just yesterday on May 8.
+The couple have both gushed over the newest addition to their family, with the duchess telling the press that she’s “really happy” because she now has “the two best guys in the world.”

 View this post on Instagram